leon30083/PromptLab/README.md

-# PromptLab: AI Query Enhancement with MLflow Integration
+# PromptLab: MCP Server for AI Query Enhancement

-PromptLab is an intelligent system that transforms basic user queries into optimized prompts for AI systems using MLflow Prompt Registry.
-It dynamically matches user requests to the most appropriate prompt template and applies it with extracted parameters.
+PromptLab is a **Model Context Protocol (MCP) server** that transforms basic user queries into optimized prompts using MLflow Prompt Registry and Google's Gemini 2.5 Pro model.
+It intelligently matches user requests to the most appropriate prompt template and enhances them for better AI responses.

 ## 🔍 Overview

-PromptLab combines MLflow Prompt Registry with dynamic prompt matching to create a powerful, flexible system for prompt engineering:
+PromptLab is designed as a standard MCP tool that can be integrated into any MCP-compatible application (Claude Desktop, Cline, etc.):

+- **🤖 MCP Standard Compliance**: Full Model Context Protocol implementation
+- **🧠 Gemini 2.5 Pro Integration**: Powered by Google's latest AI model
-- **Centralized Prompt Management**: Store, version, and manage prompts in MLflow
+- **📚 Centralized Prompt Management**: Store, version, and manage prompts in MLflow
-- **Dynamic Matching**: Intelligently match user queries to the best prompt template
+- **🎯 Dynamic Matching**: Intelligently match user queries to the best prompt template
-- **Version Control**: Track prompt history with production and archive aliases
+- **📈 Version Control**: Track prompt history with production and archive aliases
-- **Extensible**: Easily add new prompt types without code changes
+- **🔧 Extensible**: Easily add new prompt types without code changes

 ## 🏗️ Architecture